 Basic net loss per share is computed by dividing the net loss by the weighted-average number of common shares outstanding during the period, without consideration of potential dilutive securities.
 Diluted net loss per share is computed by dividing the net loss by the sum of the weighted-average number of common shares outstanding during the period plus the dilutive effects of potentially dilutive securities outstanding during the period.
-Potentially dilutive securities include convertible preferred shares, common stock options, and common shares subject to nonrecourse notes.
+Potentially dilutive securities include common stock options, RSUs issued and outstanding.
 For all periods presented, diluted net loss per share is the same as basic net loss per share since the effect of including potential common shares is anti-dilutive.